10 Signs You're Using Illegal Movie Websites

 How does streaming on Netflix work?

-When you log into Netflix, whether on a browser or the app, you’re provided with a library of content.
-Choose something that you want to watch and hit play.
+When you log into Netflix, whether on a browser or the app, you have access to a library of content.
+Choose something you want to watch and hit play.
 It’ll start streaming right away.

 Lots More Information